-Dr. Fusi, F.A.C.S., M.B.A. is an established breast reconstruction surgeon with over twenty years of experience performing aesthetic and reconstructive procedures.
-His advanced plastic surgical training from Yale and continued mastery of innovative reconstructive procedures provide Connecticut patients with the best possible options.
 Dr. Craig completed her plastic surgery residency at Yale and microsurgical training at the leading microsurgical institution, MD Anderson Cancer Center in Houston.
-She was then hired as an Assistant Professor there, teaching and performing complex microsurgical procedures for breast cancer survivors, prior to joining Dr. Fusi’s successful practice.
-Both Dr. Fusi and Dr. Craig have traveled to learn from the world’s best microsurgical and breast reconstruction experts Dr. Corrine Becker and Dr. Phillip Blondeel.
+She was then hired as an Assistant Professor there, teaching and performing complex microsurgical procedures for breast cancer survivors.
+Dr. Craig has traveled to learn from the world’s best microsurgical and breast reconstruction experts Dr. Corrine Becker and Dr. Phillip Blondeel.

 What Is Free Flap Surgery?

 Free flap surgery completely disconnects blood vessels, tissue, and fat from a donor site on your body to reshape your breast after a mastectomy.
 As recently as twenty years ago, breast reconstruction required the removal of muscle as well as fat, skin, and blood vessels for free flap breast reconstruction.
 Some plastic surgeons continue to perform these older techniques to restore the breast mound for their patients.
 However, Dr. Fusi and Dr. Craig focus exclusively on procedures that spare muscle, lessening healing time and patient discomfort.

 Where Do You Obtain Donor Tissue?